Resistance of Aspergillus fumigatus to DMI fungicides

 Scientific and public reports have shown reduced efficacy of medical DMI antifungals used to treat patients infected with Aspergillus fumigatus due to the presence of azole-resistant isolates (ARAf).
 The Crop Protection industry takes the research about the potential for some specific agricultural settings to select and amplify ARAf very seriously.
 A science-based, multi-stakeholder, One Health approach is necessary to address this issue, by assessing the settings where selection appears possible and defining effective mitigation measures where needed.

-CropLife International proactively contributes to understanding the relevance and scope of this issue.
-An example is CropLife International’s support of a four-year project with an internationally recognized research institution (Rothamsted Research / UK) under the supervision of an independent scientific advisory board comprised of experts from both medical and agricultural fungicide research.
-The results of studies conducted as a part of this project will be published in peer-reviewed journals.
-A preliminary non-peer-reviewed summary of the project can also be requested here.
+CropLife International actively contributes to understanding the relevance and scope of this issue.
+An example is CropLife International’s support of a four-year research project performed by an internationally recognized research institution (Rothamsted Research / UK) under the supervision of an independent scientific advisory board comprised of experts from both medical and agricultural fungicide research.

-In addition, CropLife International has formed a project team on Antifungal Resistance (AFR) amongst its member companies to coordinate and follow-up on activities that support a safe and sustainable use of azole fungicides in the interest of both human health and the food supply.
+CropLife International has formed a project team on Antifungal Resistance amongst its member companies to coordinate and follow up on further related activities and work together with different stakeholders.

 If you would like to learn more about this topic, you can find some additional background information here:

 1 Lise Nistrup Jørgensen and Thies Marten Heick, Azole Use in Agriculture, Horticulture, and Wood Preservation – Is It Indispensable? | Cellular and Infection Microbiology (frontiersin.org) https://www.frontiersin.org/articles/10.3389/fcimb.2021.730297/full